jhjaggars/jessejaggars.com/content/post/pairing.md

 stopping point we were both happy with.
 After, my colleague mentioned that it was much more enjoyable than he expected and he was glad we decided to do it.

-The experience got me to thinking about the benefits of the practice.
+The experience got me to thinking about what I believe are the benefits of the practice.

--
+- Reduces the "bus factor", meaning more than one person now understands how somethe thing works
+- All participants learn and teach each other things about how they work
+- Improved quality for the next person(s) to touch the project

+I'm sure there are some other ones, but to me, the above points are hard to deny.